Analysis of a finite element method for PDEs in evolving domains with topological changes: Domain evolution

 A discrete in time analogue of \eqref{eq2b} is crucial for applying a Gronwall type argument and serves as the basis for several stability and error analyses, e.g. in \cite{lehrenfeld2019eulerian}.
 In particular, the narrow band estimate derived in Section~\ref{sec_key} is an estimate of the form \eqref{eq2b} for evolving domains which undergo certain types of topological changes.
 However, in general the term $C_{\Gamma}(t) \sup_{\G(t)}\,[V_\G]_+$ in \eqref{eq2} may blow up for $t \to t_c$ precluding a uniform control as in \eqref{eq2b}.
 This motivates the assumptions~\ref{Ass1} and~\ref{Ass3} below.
+A further motivation of these assumptions is given in Remark~\ref{RemNew}.

 \begin{assumption} Assume that

 \end{assumption}

 Consider the trace inequality,